Enabling Live-Cell Super Resolution Imaging Through Lattice Light Sheet Microscopy

 Published in Frontiers in immunology, January 2019

-Technologies: CARE, NanoJ, NanoJ-Fluidics and NanoJ-SQUIRREL
+Technologies: NanoJ, NanoJ-Fluidics and NanoJ-SQUIRREL

 Funded by: BBSRC and Wellcome Trust